jantumajer/TACR-TreeDataClim/Reductions/README.md

 3] `skript_regressions.R`
-- Fitting linear regression models explaining EGR of a given year by site conditions
+- Linear regression models explaining a spatial distribution of EGRs in given year by site conditions